 Aims and Objectives

-- To create and operate a non-profit, self-supporting marine education centre aiming to stimulate interest in, increase knowledge of and promote guardianship of local, national, and global marine environments through innovative live exhibits, public education programmes, and community-initiated projects;
+- To create and operate a not for profit, self-supporting marine education centre aiming to stimulate interest in, increase knowledge of and promote wise stewardship of local, national, and global marine environments through innovative live exhibits, public education programmes, and community-initiated projects;

 - To expose the general public to the rich diversity of marine life living on the Wellington South Coast, Cook Strait and New Zealand;